-Applications should give full personal particulars, including telephone number(s) and e-mail and postal addresses, and should be accompanied by a curriculum vitae and a short letter explaining the reasons for the applicant’s interest.
-This material should be sent by e-mail to firstname.lastname@example.org with the reference heading “workshop 2016”; alternatively it may be sent or delivered by some other means.
-Applications must reach the Foundation’s offices no later than 12 am on Friday 13th May 2016.
+Applications should give full personal particulars, including telephone number(s), e-mail and postal addresses, and should be accompanied by a curriculum vitae and a short letter explaining the reasons for the applicant’s interest (not longer than 3000 types, including empty spaces).
+This material should be sent by e-mail to email@example.com with the reference heading “workshop 2019”.
+Applications must reach the Foundation’s offices no later than 12am on Tuesday 7th May 2019.

-The Foundation reserves the right, at its discretion, to increase the number of places available.
+The Foundation reserves the right, at its discretion, to change the number of places available.

 Selection of participants

-The results of the selection process, which will be carried out by the Foundation, will be published on the website www.fbsr.it by 20 May 2016 and successful applicants will be notified later by email.
+The results of the selection process, which will be carried out by the Foundation, will be published on the website www.fbsr.it by 21st May 2019and successful applicants will be notified later by email.

 No enrolment fee is payable for participation in the workshop.

-The Foundation will make suitable premises and services available for the workshop, including the library and the map library and all necessary equipment; it will also be responsible for the ordering and free provision of all teaching and work materials, transfers for site visits and lunch on each day of the workshop.
+The Foundation will make suitable premises and services available for the workshop; it will also be responsible for the ordering and free provision of all teaching and work materials, transfers for site visits and lunch on each day of the workshop.
 Participants will be responsible for evening meals and accommodation in Treviso.